-7.5 Changing iocCore fixed limits
+7.6 Changing iocCore fixed limits

 The following commands can be issued after iocCore is loaded to change iocCore fixed limits.
-The commands should be given before any dbLoad commands.
+The commands should be given before any dbLoadDatabase commands.

 '''

 callbackSetQueueSize(size)

 dbPvdTableSize(size)

 scanOnceSetQueueSize(size)

 errlogInit(buffersize)

+errlogInit2(buffersize, maxMessageSize)

 '''

-7.5.1 callbackSetQueueSize
+7.6.1 callbackSetQueueSize

-Requests for the general putpose callback tasks are placed in a ring buffer.
+Requests for the general purpose callback tasks are placed in a ring buffer.
 This command can be used to set the size for the ring buffers.
 The default is 2000.
 A message is issued when a ring buffer overflows.
 It should rarely be necessary to override this default.
 Normally the ring buffer overflow messages appear when a callback task fails.

-7.5.2 dbPvdTableSize
+7.6.2 dbPvdTableSize

 Record instance names are stored in a process variable directory, which is a hash table.
 The default number of hash entries is 512. dbPvdTableSize can be called to change the size.
 It must be called before any dbLoad commands and must be a power of 2 between 256 and 65536.
-If an IOC contains very large databases (several thousand) then a larger hash table size speeds up searches for records.
+If an IOC contains very large databases (several thousand records) then a larger hash table size speeds up searches for records.

-7.5.3 scanOnceSetQueueSize
+7.6.3 scanOnceSetQueueSize

 scanOnce requests are placed in a ring buffer.
 This command can be used to set the size for the ring buffer.
-The default is 1000. t should rarely be necessary to override this default.
+The default is 1000.
+It should rarely be necessary to override this default.
 Normally the ring buffer overflow messages appear when the scanOnce task fails.

-7.5.4 errlogInit
+7.6.4 errlogInit or errlogInit2

-Thus overrides the default buffer size for the errlog message queue.
-The default is 1280 bytes.
+These commands can increase (but not decrease) the default buffer and maximum message sizes for the errlog message queue.
+The default buffer size is 1280 bytes, the maximum message size defaults to 256 bytes.